JobtechSwe/gojobtech/content/other/_index.md

 #### JobScanner

 ---
-The JobScanner shows the potential and power of collecting all the recruitment needs of the labour market in one place
+The JobScanner shows the potential and power of collecting all the recruitment needs of the labour market in one place.

 <https://github.com/MagnumOpuses/JobScanning>